In Their Own Words: Women in the Blue-Collar Construction Trades

 The Institute for Women and Work conducted this research with the assistance of Nontraditional Employment for Women (NEW), a successful grass-roots organization in New York City that assists women who wish to enter nontraditional work and with funding provided to Cornell University's Institute for Women and Work by the Stephen P. Vladeck Memorial Fund.
 The Institute gratefully acknowledges both NEW and the Fund without which this research would not have been possible.
 With entrée provided by this pioneering organization for women workers, the Institute for Women and Work has collected a unique database of demographic, work history, household information, education, entrance and retention rates of women in the craft construction trades.
 In addition, since 1998, the Institute has been interviewing women construction craftworkers and compiling a profile of their challenges, successes and advice for women wishing to enter nontraditional employment.

-For important findings and more, click here to read the Literature Review.
+For important findings and more, visit Cornell University on the web.

 More like this